Skip to content

 incl_time bool

-If true, include the time as the first column of the position array.
+If true, time is the first column and is included in ndim.
 Defaults to False.

 required